A reading from the gospel according to Luke 11:14-23

 Reflection: Spiritual Warfare

 The gospel reading above reminds us of a reality that happens all the time within us.
 That is the war between good and evil.
-Every now and then, each man or woman is confronted with a choice whether to follow the dictate of satan or the dictate of the Holy Spirit.
-Every time we commit sin, we have followed the devil and therefore we displease God.
+Every now and then, each man or woman is confronted with a choice whether to follow the dictates of satan or the dictates of the Holy Spirit.
+Every time we commit sin, we follow the devil and therefore we displease God.

 Yet we are not at all hopeless.
-We have the great exorcist in Jesus and with all the angels who guards us when we call them, we are safe.
+We have the great exorcist in Jesus and with all the angels who guard us when we call upon them, we are safe.
 We just have to believe in the power of God.
 Under His authority, the devil cannot possess us.
-Still the devil is working 24 hours each day to lure us to his side.
+Still, the devil is working 24 hours each day to lure us to his side.
 Let us put on the full armor of God to defeat the devil’s schemes (Ephesians 6:10-18).

 It is the devil’s plan to put division within us and the division that we see in the world is just a reflection of this division within us.
 That is why it is very critical to always pray for wholeness within ourselves.
 For when we are made whole then we can truly work for peace and unity in this world.
 This happens only when we abide in Jesus.